 - what to expect afterwards

 They will let you know if you need to stop taking certain medicines before your operation.

 Tell them if you usually take medicines to thin your blood or have other medical conditions, such as diabetes.

-The anaesthetist gives you the anaesthetic and looks after you during the operation.
+The anaesthetist gives you the anaesthetic and they look after you during the operation.
 The anaesthetic is the medicine that keeps you asleep during your operation.
 They make sure you’re fit enough for the surgery.

 The clinical nurse specialist